mckeeh3/akka-component-diagram-vscode-extension/README.md

 3. Select **Akka: Generate Component Diagram** from the context menu.
 4. A new editor tab will open, displaying the interactive component diagram.

+**Note**: The extension reuses the same diagram tab for subsequent scans, so you won't get multiple diagram tabs.
+This preserves your layout and view settings when scanning different folders.

 ### **Available Commands**

 * **Akka: Generate Component Diagram**: Generate a diagram for the selected folder or the entire workspace